Calculate NAV with income distribution

 Transactions in fund unit securities

-Transactions in Fund unit Securities with accrued Income Distribution (Accrual) in is treated somewhat like bond transactions with Accrued Interest.
+Transactions in Fund unit Securities with accrued Income Distribution (Accrual) in is treated similar to bond transactions with Accrued Interest.
 The difference is that the Price here is a dirty price including the Accrued Income Distribution (Accrual).

 Purchase value in reporting is the Trade Amount minus the Accrued Income Distribution (Accrual) in the transaction.
 So for example above Purchase value is 10 000 000 - 41 579,87 = 9 958 420,13.